AI-assisted vs. non-AI assisted product ideation: An experimental study

 • AI can improve ideation efficiency and reduce the time required to generate structured product ideas.

-• AI-assisted ideation may enhance usefulness and clarity of ideas, especially in early-stage innovation tasks.
+• AI-assisted ideation may enhance the usefulness, relevance, and appropriateness of ideas, especially in early-stage digital product ideation.

-• Developing employees’ AI literacy and prompting skills is important to maximize the value of AI-supported creativity.
+• Developing employees’ AI literacy and prompting skills may be especially important when the goal is to generate more novel or differentiated ideas.

 Methods

 This study used a two-phase between-subjects experimental design.
 In the first phase, participants were randomly assigned to either an AI-assisted condition, where they used ChatGPT during ideation, or a non-AI-assisted condition.
 All participants completed the same standardized digital product ideation task focused on improving information management in messaging applications.
-In the second phase, independent raters evaluated the generated ideas using validated creativity scales measuring novelty and usefulness based on Im and Workman (2004).
-Statistical analyses included Wilcoxon rank-sum tests, Kolmogorov–Smirnov tests, and exploratory Principal Component Analysis (PCA) visualizations to examine creativity patterns, diversity, and clustering effects between conditions.
+In the second phase, independent raters evaluated the generated ideas using validated creativity scales measuring novelty and meaningfulness based on Im and Workman (2004).
+Statistical analyses included Wilcoxon rank-sum tests, Kolmogorov–Smirnov tests, and exploratory Principal Component Analysis.
+The PCA was complemented with component loadings and centroid-based dispersion measures to examine similarity, variation, and collective idea diversity without relying only on visual inspection.